Eastwick College

 December 2019 - Present.

 Upon successful completion of the learning experience, students will gain a complete, step-by-step approach for learning the fundamentals of administration of Microsoft Azure services.
 This course maps fully to Microsoft Azure Cloud Fundamentals, AZ-900 Exam objectives and Fiber Optic Association’s Certified Fiber Optic Technician, CFOT Exam objectives.
-Upon successful completion of this course, students will be able to: Understand the various shared models and the benefits of using cloud services, Deploy Azure services with various components, resources, tools, and security features, Describe methods for planning and managing costs and service life-cycle, Understand fiber optics and make connections of fiber optic.
+Upon successful completion of this course, students will be able to: understand the various shared models and the benefits of using cloud services; deploy Azure services with various components, resources, tools, and security features; describe methods for planning and managing costs and service life-cycle and understand fiber optics and make connections of fiber optic.

 96 hours (12 weeks).